-As indicated in Table 3-1, all status ports and control ports are directed through the interface of the Qualcomm Crypto Engine Core's logical boundary, which is the registers of the Qualcomm Crypto Engine Core for control input.
+As indicated in Table 3-1, control input information is directed through the registers of Qualcomm Crypto Engine Core, the control input interface.
 For data input and data output, the FIFOs implement the high-speed interface.
 The status output is provided via registers.

 Once the Qualcomm Crypto Engine Core finishes initialization and all self-tests complete successfully, all cryptographic functions are made available.
-If any of the Qualcomm Crypto Engine Core's KAT fails, the Qualcomm Crypto Engine Core self-test causes the Qualcomm Crypto Engine Core to enter into a locked state (see Section 9.1 for more details).
+If any of the KATs of Qualcomm Crypto Engine Core fails, the Qualcomm Crypto Engine Core self-test causes the Qualcomm Crypto Engine Core to enter into a locked state (see Section 9.1 for more details).
 To recover from a KAT failure a reset of the Qualcomm Crypto Engine Core is required.
 The reset causes it to reinitialize and re-run all KATs.